gmum/toolkit/pytorch_project_template/README.md

 4. See runs: `ls $RESULTS_DIR/tune_lr/large`

-5. Process experiment results: `python experiments/tune_lr/main.py report`
+5. Process experiment results: `python experiments/tune_lr/main.py report`.
+Bonus for OSX users: To enable plotting in iterm install ``pip install itermplot``, and uncomment the appropriate line in ``e.sh```.

 6. Take a look at the main.py source code to understand better the logic.